WiscIT Widget - Gauges

 Once these options have been configured, click "OK" at the bottom of the window.
 The widget is now ready to be placed in a dashboard!

-See [Link for document 42291 is unavailable at this time.] for instructions on creating a new dashboard with this widget or see WiscIT - Using the Dashboard Editor for help with adding this widget to an existing dashboard.
+See WiscIT - Creating a New Dashboard for instructions on creating a new dashboard with this widget or see [Link for document 45964 is unavailable at this time.] for help with adding this widget to an existing dashboard.